 - *

-- * @param f The float
+- * @param f The float to be printed

 - * @see java.lang.Float#toString(float)